MXKiN/chrome-citibankhk-pay-bot/README.md

 - Fill in the form, fill in '00' in amount input if you want to pay fixed $1
 - Click Run
 - Progress will be displayed in the popup

-If you find login page is opened in new window, press Ctrl (Windows) / Command (Mac) + Mouse Click to open login page in new tab.

 Please confirm the extension has been stopped before you close the tab / browser.
 Otherwise, the extension will continue to run at the next time you visit PPS HK.